kealanheena/battle/README.md

 ### Game Class

-- #initialize
-  - initializes with a player 1 variable
-  - initializes with a player 2 variable
 - #attack
   - should increment the turn counter after an attack
   - should increment the turn counter by 2 after an attack
-- #poison_attack
+- #special_attack
   - should increment the turn counter after an attack
+  - should increment the turn counter by 2 if immobilised
+- #sleep_spell
-  - should increment the turn counter by 2 after an attack
+  - should increment the turn counter after an attack
+  - should increment the turn counter by 2 if immobilised
 - #poison_damage
   - should do additional damage if true
   - it should do nothing if false
-- #electric_attack
+- #over?
-  - should do additional damage if true
+  - should return true if a player is dead
-  - it should do nothing if false
+  - should return false if both players are alive
 - #self.instance
   - should return an instance of the 'Game' class